martinos/debug_helpers/README.md

 It pimps the famous `IO.inspect` function.

-This will also output the elapsed time since the last the debug function was used.
+This will also output the elapsed time since the last tine the debug function was used.
 This is great for quickly profiling

 Here is a screen shot of an example output: